Knowledge of the anatomy of the venous system is essential in evaluating patients with cerebral venous thrombosis.

 The options for stroke treatment depend on the severity of the condition.
 The primary treatment recommendations focus on preventing or dissolving blood clots in the brain.

-Doctors may prescribe anticoagulants, or blood thinners, to help prevent blood clotting and subsequent growth of the clot.
-The most prescribed medicine is heparin, and it is injected directly into the veins or under the skin.
+Doctors may prescribe anticoagulants, or blood thinners, to help prevent blood clotting and subsequent clot growth.
+The most prescribed medicine is heparin, injected directly into the veins or under the skin.

 Once your doctor thinks you are stable, you may be recommended an oral anticoagulant such as warfarin as a regular treatment.